Solaris Containers: Resources needed

 Zones induce a very low overhead on CPU and memory.
 Most types of zones share the global zone's virtual address space.
-A zone can be assigned to a resource pool (processor set plus scheduling class) to guarantee certain usage, or can be capped at a fixed compute capacity ("capped CPU") or can be given shares via fair-share scheduling.
+A zone can be assigned to a resource pool (processor set plus scheduling class) to guarantee certain usage, can be capped at a fixed compute capacity ("capped CPU") or can be given shares via fair-share scheduling.

 Currently a maximum of 8191 non-global zones can be created within a single operating system instance.
 "Sparse Zones", in which most filesystem content is shared with the global zone, can take as little as 50 MB of disk space.
 "Whole Root Zones", in which each zone has its own copy of its operating system files, may occupy anywhere from several hundred megabytes to several gigabytes, depending on installed software.
-The 8191 limits arises from the limit of 8,192 loopback connections per Solaris instance.
+The 8191 limits arise from the limit of 8,192 loopback connections per Solaris instance.
 Each zone needs a loopback connection.
 The global zone gets one, leaving 8,191 for the non-global zones.

 Even with Whole Root Zones, disk space requirements can be negligible if the zone's OS file system is a ZFS clone of the global zone image, since only the blocks different from a snapshot image need to be stored on disk; this method also makes it possible to create new zones in a few seconds.